coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/btc-staking-working.md

 hide_table_of_contents: false
 sidebar_position: 2
 ---
-# How Non-Custodial Bitcoin Staking Works {#how-non-custodial-bitcoin-staking-works}
+# How Self-Custodial Bitcoin Staking Works {#how-self-custodial-bitcoin-staking-works}

-Non-Custodial Bitcoin Staking is one of the three fundamental components of Core’s Satoshi Plus consensus.
-This feature integrates Bitcoin holders into Core’s ecosystem, enhancing network security while enabling Bitcoin to become a yield-generating asset.
+Self-Custodial Bitcoin Staking is one of the three fundamental components of Core’s Satoshi Plus consensus.
+This feature integrates Bitcoin holders into Core’s consensus, enhancing network security while enabling Bitcoin to become a yield-generating asset.

-Bitcoin stakers earn yield as staking rewards in the form of CORE tokens on their otherwise passive Bitcoin for however long they set the time lock (i.e., delegate their Bitcoin to validators on the Core network).
-Core’s Non-Custodial Bitcoin Staking results in billions of dollars in underutilized Bitcoin value becoming productive, remunerating stakers while expanding the scope of Bitcoin's utility.

-Unlike traditional staking mechanisms that require users to transfer custody of their assets, Core's approach leverages [CheckLockTimeVerify (CLTV)](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify) timelock, a Bitcoin-native cryptographic function.
-This ensures Bitcoin remains securely in users’ wallets while still being staked on the Core network.
+Unlike traditional staking mechanisms that require users to transfer custody of their assets, Core's approach leverages [CheckLockTimeVerify (CLTV)](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify) timelocks, a Bitcoin-native cryptographic function.
+This ensures Bitcoin remains securely in users’ wallets while still being staked to support the Core network.

 ## How CLTV Timelock Works

 CLTV timelock is a Bitcoin-native cryptographic feature that specifies a condition under which the transaction output cannot be spent until a specific point in time has passed.
 This time can be defined as a specific date and time or by block height.
 CLTV acts as a time-locked vault, restricting access to staked Bitcoin until a predetermined time elapses.
 When a user initiates a CLTV transaction:

-* The BTC remains locked for a specific duration.
+* The Bitcoin remains locked for a specified duration.
-* Once the timelock expires, the BTC is automatically returned to the user.
+* Once the timelock expires, the Bitcoin is automatically returned to the user.
 * Users earn staking rewards in CORE tokens for the locked duration.

 Unlike custodial staking models that involve third parties, Core’s staking model allows users to retain full control over their Bitcoin while participating in the security of the network and earn rewards for it.

 ### How Bitcoin Staking Works on Core

 #### 1. Creating a CLTV Staking Transaction

-To participate, Bitcoin holders must initiate a **qualified CLTV transaction** on the Bitcoin network.
-To ensure that transactions are valid and to be picked as a delegation for validators on the Core network, stakers must include a script containing the following information:
+To participate in Bitcoin staking, holders must create a valid timelock transaction using Bitcoin's CLTV (CheckLockTimeVerify) function.
+For the Core network to recognize this transaction as a valid delegation to a validator, the timelock transaction must include specific metadata in the script.
+This metadata must contain:
 - **Validator Delegation Address:** The Core validator the staker is delegating their Bitcoin to.
 - **Reward Address:** The address where the staker wants to receive CORE rewards.

 #### 2. Role of Core Relayers

-**Relayers** in the Core ecosystem continuously **monitor the Bitcoin network** for valid Bitcoin staking transactions for Core validators.
+**Relayers** in the Core ecosystem continuously **monitor the Bitcoin network** for valid Bitcoin timelock transactions.
 When a CLTV transaction is detected, the relayers:

 - Verify the transaction details.
 - Forward the information to Core’s **Consensus Engine** for processing.
-- Core’s **Consensus Engine** is then responsible for rewarding the stakers accordingly.
+- Core’s **Consensus Engine** is then responsible for awarding the stakers delegated Bitcoin accordingly.

 ### Security & Risk Considerations

 - **No Custodial Risk:** Core’s mechanism does **not** move BTC off-chain or transfer it to third-party smart contracts.
 - **Bitcoin Remains in the User’s Wallet:** Users **always** retain full control over their staked BTC.
-- **No Protocol-Level Risk:** Staking only involves locking BTC via a Bitcoin-native function, ensuring safety and decentralization.
+- **No Protocol-Level Risk:** Staking only involves locking BTC via a Bitcoin-native function.

 ### Requirements for Bitcoin Staking